gnolang/gno/docs/concepts/effective-gno.md

 ```
 If `ChangeOwner()` was called in, for example, block #43, getting the `BlockResults`
-of block #43 will contain the following data inside:
+of block #43 will contain the following data:

 ```json
 "Events": [